Machine Learning for Conservative-to-Primitive in Relativistic Hydrodynamics: Method

 The NNs proposed and described below hit a balance between simplicity, accuracy and size.
-The measured improvement in accuracy of larger NNs was only marginal in constrast to a longer evaluation time.
+The measured improvement in accuracy of larger NNs was only marginal in contrast to a longer evaluation time.
 Similarly, the use of three hidden layers resulted in minor improvements over two layers for the same size while increasing training and evaluation time significantly.
-The best results were achieved with the $\mathrm{Sigmoid}$ activation function (Eq.~\eqref{eq:Sigmoid}) as the activation function of the hidden layers and $\mathrm{ReLU}$ (\ref{eq:ReLU}) as the non-linearity applied on the output.
+The best results were achieved with the $\mathrm{Sigmoid}$ activation function (Equation~\eqref{eq:Sigmoid}) as the activation function of the hidden layers and \mbox{$\mathrm{ReLU}$~(\ref{eq:ReLU})} as the nonlinearity applied on the output.
 In order to evaluate the the NNs' performance, a test dataset is used which is held back from the training.
-Note that overfitting the training data did not occurre in our tests.
-All algorithms described in this paper are implemented in {\tt Python} and NNs are implemented with {\tt PyTorch} \cite{Paszke.2019}.
-All implementations are vectorized and make use of {\tt NumPY} \cite{harris2020array} optimizations.
-We note, however, that the NN implementations are expected to be more optimized than e.g.\ the root-finding algorithms.
+Note that overfitting the training data did not occur in our tests, as all our networks have a lower \mbox{loss (\ref{eq:MSE})} on an independent (smaller) testing dataset than on the training dataset.
+Thus, e.g.,\ dropout methods do not improve the training.
+All algorithms described in this paper are implemented in {\tt Python} and NNs are implemented with {\tt PyTorch}~\cite{Paszke.2019}.
+All implementations are vectorized and make use of {\tt NumPY}~\cite{harris2020array} optimizations.
+We note, however, that the NN implementations are expected to be more optimized than, e.g.,\ the root-finding algorithms. {For implementations of this approach within production codes (e.g.,\ those for general relativistic hydrodynamics) it will be necessary to interface with compiled languages such as {\tt C++}.
+The evaluation of neural networks, however, only requires the computation of the activation functions and basic linear algebra operations, for which there are several optimized routines available.
+The training of the NNs is completed beforehand and can be done in any programming language, as only the parameter values (i.e.,\ weights and biases) have to be imported to later applications.
+Since {\tt PyTorch} as well as other widely used libraries such as {\tt TensorFlow} have {\tt C++} APIs it will also be possible to implement the evaluation of NNs in these codes, after training them using a {\tt Python} code.
+Libraries such as {\tt cuDNN} can further be used in codes designed for GPUs.}

 Throughout this paper, errors on data series are evaluated using the two norms

 where $\hat{y}_i$ are the outputs of the NN (or any derived quantity) and $y_i$ are the exact values.